 This bill mandates that each school district in Alaska adopt specific policies regarding the management of head lice and bacterial conjunctivitis in public schools.
-Under the new provisions, if a student is found with live head lice, they may remain in the classroom until the end of the school day, but must be inspected by a school nurse or designated health care provider before returning to class.
-The school is required to provide the student's parent or guardian with treatment information and notify other parents in the classroom while ensuring student privacy.
+Under the new provisions, if a student is found with live head lice, they may remain in the classroom until the end of the school day.
+However, they cannot return to class until a qualified health professional has confirmed the absence of lice.
+The school is required to provide the student's parents with treatment information and notify the parents of other students in the classroom while ensuring privacy.

-Additionally, if a student is diagnosed with bacterial conjunctivitis, they must leave the classroom immediately and cannot return until they have started medical treatment for a specified duration.
-The school must also inform the parents of other students in the classroom about the situation, again maintaining privacy.
-The bill emphasizes the importance of health policies in schools and outlines the responsibilities of school districts in managing these health issues.
+For bacterial conjunctivitis, the bill stipulates that a student must leave the classroom immediately upon diagnosis and cannot return until they have started medical treatment for a specified duration.
+Schools must also inform the parents of other students in the classroom about the situation while maintaining privacy.
+The bill includes a definition of "school district" as per existing law and establishes that the new regulations will take effect 180 days after the initial provisions are enacted.

 SB0151B, AM CSSB 151(EDC), introduced 05/12/2025: 14.30.144